SquareGPS/navixy-api/docs/backend-api/resources/commons/dealer.md

     * `currency` - [enum](../../getting-started.md#data-types).
 Dealer's currency ISO 4217 code.
     * `payment_link` - string.
 PaaS-dependent link that can be used to refill user's account.
 Can be null or empty.
     * `promo_url` - string.
 Customizable "About company" url.
     * `google_client_id` - string.
-Client id which must be used to work with google API or null.
+Client ID which must be used to work with Google API or null.
     * `favicon` - string.
 Path or url to dealer's interface favicon.
     * `logo` - string.
 Path or url to dealer's logotype.
     * `app_logo` - string.
 Nullable, path or url to dealer's mobile app logotype.